2019 NC women's gymnastics championships: Updates, schedule, results | NCAA.com

-The 2019 NC women's gymnastics championships will take place on Friday, April 19 and Saturday, April 20 from Fort Worth Convention Center Arena in Fort Worth, Texas.
+The 2019 NC women's gymnastics championships started Friday, April 19 and continue Saturday, April 20 from Fort Worth Convention Center Arena in Fort Worth, Texas.
 Texas Woman's University and Knight Eady are this year's hosts.

+Team semifinal and individual competition were conducted in two sessions on Friday, April 19, at 1 and 7 p.m.
+Eastern time.
+The top two teams from each semifinal advanced to the national championship final.
+LSU and UCLA advanced out of Semifinal I. Oklahoma and Denver made it out of Semifinal II.

+Oklahoma's Maggie Nichols won the individual all-around champion for the second year in a row.

 The top two teams and the top all-around competitor from each of the four regionals make up the national championship field.
 In addition, the top event specialists at each regional who were not part of a qualifying team or the all-around qualifiers also advanced to the national championships in her specific event.